Australian Government advice for Qatar

 While public medical facilities in the major cities of Qatar are adequate, services may not be available in remote areas.
 For patients without travel health insurance, hospitals will require a guarantee of payment before commencing treatment.
 Costs can be very expensive, depending on the level of health care required and length of stay.
 In the event of a serious illness or accident or for complex medical procedures, medical evacuation to a destination with appropriate facilities could be necessary.
 Medical evacuation costs would be considerable.

 Cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) have been reported in Qatar, Saudi Arabia, Jordan, Kuwait, Oman and the United Arab Emirates.
 Other countries outside the Middle East have also reported imported cases from returned travellers.
 See our MERS-CoV travel bulletin.

 Where to get help

 The Consular Services Charter explains what the Australian Government can and can’t do to assist Australians overseas.
 Australia does not have an Embassy or Consulate in Qatar.
-You can obtain consular assistance from the nearest Australian Embassy which is in the United Arab Emirates:
+You can obtain consular assistance from the Australian Embassy in the United Arab Emirates:

 Australian Embassy, Abu Dhabi